 - Federal Perkins Loan

 - Direct Stafford Loan

 - Direct Graduate PLUS Loan

-A conviction for any drug-offense during a period of enrollment, in which a student was receiving Title IV aid, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs, will result in the loss of eligibility for any Title IV, HEA program funds, loan, or work-study assistance.
+A conviction for any drug offense during a period of enrollment, in which a student was receiving Title IV aid, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs, will result in the loss of eligibility for any Title IV, HEA program funds, loans, or work-study assistance.